coreboot/coreboot/Documentation/releases/coreboot-4.14-relnotes.md

 moved to the common AMD SoC code, so that they could be used by the Cezanne code instead of adding another slightly different copy.

+### X86 bootblock layout

+The static size C_ENV_BOOTBLOCK_SIZE was mostly dropped in favor of dynamically allocating the stage size; the Kconfig is still available to use as a fixed size and to enforce a maximum for selected chipsets.
+Linker sections are now top-aligned for a reduced flash footprint and to maintain the requirements of near jump from reset vector.

+### ACPI GNVS framework

+SMI handlers for APM_CNT_GNVS_UDPATE were dropped; GNVS pointer to SMM is now passed from within SMM_MODULE_LOADER.
+Allocation and initialisations for common ACPI GNVS table entries were largely moved to one centralized implementation.

 ### Add significant changes here